 - If you want to harvest a larger amount or are cutting your oregano back, then the approach you take is important for the long-term health of the plant.
 You should harvest the stems from the top down.
 Always leave at least 1 leaf pair at the bottom of a stem when harvesting as this will allow the stem to keep growing after harvesting.

-Cutting oregano back
+Cutting oregano back to improve structure

-If this happens, then harvesting some of the leaves and part of the stems is an excellent way to encourage the plant to branch so it grows into a bushier plant.
+If this happens, then harvesting some of the leaves and part of the stems is an excellent way to encourage the plant to branch, so it grows into a bushier plant.

 Cut oregano back by cutting off up to a half of the total stem length.
 You should make a cut right above a growth node (leaf pair), do not leave a bare section of stem at the top.